Skip to content

 Aggregation for swap

 A swap contains inputs and outputs (see NUT-03).
-To provide a valid signature, the owner (or owners) of the signing public keys must concatenate the secret fields of all Proofs (inputs), and the B_ fields of all BlindedMessages (outputs, see NUT-00) to a single message string in the order they appear in the transaction.
-This string concatenated is then hashed and signed (see Signature scheme).
+To provide a valid signature, the owner (or owners) of the signing public keys must concatenate the secret and C fields of all Proofs (inputs) with the amount and B_ fields of all BlindedMessages (outputs, see NUT-00) to a single message string in the order they appear in the transaction.
+This concatenated string is then hashed and signed (see Signature scheme).

 If a swap transaction has n inputs and m outputs, the message to sign becomes: